yoshrote/wsgid/doc/sphinx/source/options.rst

 **********
   --keep-alive

 This option will make wsgid watch for its child processes.
-If any child process dies a new process is created imediately.
+If any child process dies a new process is created immediately.